247800/DNN/README.md

-# Diffusion neural networks for repairing corrupted audio signals
+# Diffusion model neural networks for restoration of damaged audio

 Welcome to the repositary of my bachelor thesis.
 Here you can find the code for a deterministic diffusion posterior sampler I created for the
 [NLDistortionDiff](https://github.com/michalsvento/NLDistortionDiff) model.

 > PODESTÁTOVÁ, Věra.
-Difuzní neuronové sítě pro opravu poškozených audio signálů.
-Bakalářská práce.
-Brno: Vysoké učení technické v Brně, Fakulta elektrotechniky a komu- nikačních technologií, Ústav telekomunikací, 2025.
-Vedoucí práce: Ing.
-Michal Švento
+Diffusion model neural networks for restoration of damaged audio.
+Online, bachelor's Thesis.
+Michal ŠVENTO (supervisor).
+Brno: Brno University of Technology, Faculty of Electrical Engineering and Communication, 2025.
+Available at: https://www.vut.cz/en/students/final-thesis/detail/167399.

 ## Setup